-Manufacturing companies, from fields as diverse as chemicals, food and health care, are recognizing the advantages this technology brings.
-Cases, drums, bags or trays can all be palletized quickly, accurately and repeatably, and interleaving layers included as necessary.
-Robotic palletizing equipment with payloads of up to 2,866 pounds can stack in whatever format is needed.
-Uniform ventilation gaps can be guaranteed while controlled acceleration and deceleration mean there’s no damage from dropping or banging cases together./p>
+Manufacturing companies, from fields as diverse as chemicals, food and health care, are recognizing the advantages of robotic palletizing.
+Cases, drums, bags or trays can all be palletized quickly, accurately and repeatably, and interweaving layers as necessary.
+Robotic palletizing equipment with payloads over 2800 lbs. can stack in whatever format is needed.
+Uniform ventilation gaps can be guaranteed while controlled acceleration and deceleration mean there’s no damage from dropping or banging cases together.

-A robotic palletizing system offers far greater flexibility than a centralized palletizing machine.
-With the latest safety technology cells take up little floor space and can go at the end of a production line.
+A robotic palletizing system offers many advantages, with the latest safety technology, cells take up little floor space and can go at the end of a production line.
 This turns a group of machines into a mini-factory and eliminates long conveyors snaking their way through to the centralized system.

 When different case sizes are introduced, or bag formats changed it takes just a change of program to reconfigure the robot.
-Operations managers like the reduction in downtime, and the marketing department loves the ability to switch formats and add SKUs at minimal cost.
 Modern gripper designs mean other pack formats like large bags or trays of beverage cans are handled just as easily as rigid cartons.
-Some advanced systems can even handle mixed pallets, making them almost as flexible as the workers they replace.
+Some advanced systems can even handle mixed pallets, making them almost as flexible as workers.